-compare Section 2.9.
 Provided sufficiently fine meshes are employed, eqn.
 (5.8) typically returns fairly accurate results on phase averages in the small strain regime and useful approximations in other cases.
-For most types of finite element eqn.
-(5.10) is less accurate than eqn.
-(5.8).

-Besides generating overall and phase averages, microscopic variables can also be evaluated in terms of averages and standard deviations in individual inhomogeneities, which supports assessing inter- and intra-inhomogeneity fluctuations of the stress and strain fields, compare the fiber level averages and standard deviations of the maximum principal stress displayed in fig. 2.4.
+Besides generating macroscopic and phase-level averages, microscopic variables can also be evaluated in terms of averages and standard deviations in individual inhomogeneities, which allows assessing inter- and intra-inhomogeneity fluctuations of the stress and strain fields, compare the fiber level averages and standard deviations of the maximum principal stress displayed in fig. 2.4.

 In addition, distribution functions of the microscopic variables, see, e.g., Bornert et al. (1994), Böhm and Rammerstorfer (1995) or Böhm and Han (2001)), can be extracted from full field models for the whole composite, for a given phase or for individual inhomogeneities.
 Such "stress spectra" can help in visualizing the local loading environments the constitutive models of the phases are subjected to.
-The predictions for the tail regions of the distributions, however, tend to show at least some dependence on the mesh and discretization used, so that care is typically required in interpreting them.
+The predictions for the tails of the distributions, however, tend to show at least some dependence on the discretization used, so that care is typically required in interpreting them.